What is Stormwater?

 Billerica’s routine municipal operations, including street sweeping, catch basin cleaning, drainage system maintenance, winter snow removal, and maintenance of Town-owned properties, facilities, and equipment, help keep pollution out of local rivers and ponds.
 The amount of sediment removed from catch basins and during street sweeping is monitored as those activities take place.
 A site-specific Stormwater Pollution Prevention Plan has also been developed for the DPW Garage to ensure municipal operations at the Garage do not contribute to stormwater pollution.

 The Town’s Annual Reports under the General Permit must be submitted to EPA and MassDEP by September 28th each year.
 They will summarize the stormwater management activities completed by the Town between May 1st and June 30th.
 A copy of the most recent report is available for viewing here.
 All Annual Reports will be posted by the EPA at their webpage of regulated communities.
 EPA also maintains an archive of the Annual Reports from 2003 to 2018.

 The Town is a member of the Northern Middlesex Stormwater Collaborative (NMSC), whose goal is to effectively manage stormwater and improve water quality, while engaging in resource sharing among towns in the Northern Middlesex region of MA.
 NMSC’s website has great stormwater management information for residents, businesses, teachers, and kids.
 NMSC also participates in the Think Blue Massachusetts educational advertisement campaign, which published a "Fowl Water" video on social media to educate the public about stormwater runoff and pollution.

 Remember, stormwater is not treated at the wastewater treatment plant.
 Any pollution that is washed into the storm drain ends up in Billerica’s lakes and streams!

-Please contact Heather Chew, Engineering Division, with any questions or comments about Billerica’s Stormwater Management program.
+Please contact Christina Papadopoulos, Engineering Division, with any questions or comments about Billerica’s Stormwater Management program.